sad-sys/CompareEverything/README.md

-Here is the README for your project:

 # Check Yourself

 ## Project Description
-"Check Yourself" is a web application designed to help users compare their grades against a dataset.
+"Check Yourself" is a web application designed to help users compare their grades (and hopefully other things too) against a dataset.
 By entering a subject and a grade, users can find out the percentile rank for that grade within the specified subject.
 This application reads from a CSV file that contains the grade distribution data.

 ## Features
 - Enter a subject and grade to see the percentile rank.